 “At a time when young people are becoming less healthy and less active, the School Games provides opportunities for millions across the country to participate in sport and reap the benefits of an active lifestyle both on and off the field.
 Schools like Helsby Hillside are really leading the way.”

-All Platinum Awards will be valid for two years and successful applicants will not be required to apply again in 2018.
-The school will have the opportunity to maintain their Platinum Award when next applying in Summer 2019.
+The school will have the opportunity to maintain their Platinum Award when next applying in Summer 2022

 See attached link to view our application video.

 For more information about the School Games Mark visit